 Students planning to enter the engineering program should consult with Mr. James Bosscher of the Department of Engineering when arranging their programs.
-Students wishing to graduate from Calvin College on the combined curriculum plan are advised to complete the twenty-eight and a quarter course program below.
-(A minimum of twenty-seven courses and a minimum cumulative grade point average of C are required.)
-If a student completes this program and subsequently completes a degree program at a recognized school of engineering, which typically requires an additional three semesters, he will also receive a degree from Calvin College-Bachelor of Science in Letters and Engineering on the combined curriculum plan.
+Students wishing to graduate from Calvin College on the combined curriculum plan must complete a minimum of twenty-seven courses with a minimum cumulative grade point average of C (2.0).
+If a student completes such a program and subsequently completes a degree program at a recognized school of engineering, which typically requires an additional three semesters, he will also receive a degree from Calvin College-Bachelor of Science in Letters and Engineering on the combined curriculum plan.